By God’s grace, to see our church, communities, and world awakened to the light of Christ and becoming conformed to His likeness.

 In 2003, Reverend Allen M. Baker and his wife, Wini, relocated to West Hartford from St. Simons Island, Georgia.
 A longtime pastor and church planter, Al recruited a youth director, college ministry director, and music director to join the staff of the newly named Christ Community Presbyterian Church (CCPC), to be located in West Hartford.

 For most of our early years, CCPC held morning worship services at the American School for the Deaf.
-In early 2009, we moved to our current worship location in the West Hartford Town Hall Auditorium.
+In early 2009, we moved to the West Hartford Town Hall Auditorium.
+Beginning in the summer of 2019, we began meeting at the Noah Webster School in Hartford.

 After eight years of faithful service, the Bakers left CCPC for their next chapter of ministry in 2011.

 In 2012, Reverend Dr. Jeff Hutchinson was elected Senior Pastor.
-A gifted and highly experienced minister, Jeff came to us from North Carolina and led CCPC for four years – leaving in 2016 to pursue other ministry opportunities.
+A gifted and highly experienced minister, Jeff came to us from North Carolina and left in 2016 to pursue other ministry opportunities.